Tuee22/effectful/documents/api/programs.md

         case User(name=name):
             # Type checker knows this is User
             return f"Hello {name}"
-        case None:
+        case UserNotFound():
-            # Type checker knows this is None
+            # Type checker knows this is UserNotFound
             return "Not found"
 ```